Imagineer-3D-Printer/Bootscreen/README.md

 # Bootscreen
 I have added a custom animated boot screen by using Windows Paint to create frame_x.bmp files.
 To generate the bitmap, I used [this website](https://marlinfw.org/tools/u8glib/converter.html)

-## In this section, I have added frame time periods.
+### In this section, I have added frame time periods.
-### Find this line in your bootscreen.h file

 ```C++
 #ifdef CUSTOM_BOOTSCREEN_ANIMATED_FRAME_TIME